 Molly’s LIVEstream Quick Tips

 - Determine your livestream date and topic.
 This will help you commit to trying live and give you something to talk about.
-Choose a topic that you know well so it’s easy for you to describe and discuss, and create some talking points on a sheet of paper to help you along the way.
+Choose a topic that you know well so it’s easy for you to describe and discuss, and create some talking points on a sheet of paper or your Notes app to help you along the way.

-- Design and opening and closing.
-Introduce who you are and what the audience should expect from today’s video, and in closing ask the audience to DO something with this information: call you to order, implement this strategy, or share this video with their friends.
+- Design an opening and closing.
+Introduce who you are and what the audience should expect from today’s video, and in closing ask the audience to DO something with this information: call you to order, implement this strategy, go to your website to schedule an appointment, or share this video with their friends.

-- Set up your video in a quiet, well lit location.
-In polls, live video viewers rated video quality the most important aspect of a livestream, so make sure your audience can see what you are describing and that you have a strong internet connection.
+- Set up your video in a quiet, well-lit location.
+In polls, live video viewers rated video quality the most important aspect of a livestream, so make sure your audience can see what you are describing and double-check that you have a strong internet connection.
 Also, make sure there are minimal visual distractions in the background.
-For sound purposes, sometimes using a microphone or ear buds is your best option, but again, reduce distracting sounds in the background as much as possible.
+For sound purposes, sometimes using a microphone or earbuds is your best option, but again, reduce distracting sounds in the background as much as possible.

 - Get equipment for future broadcasts: I like setting up a recording space for my lives with a few extra components to make the video better for my audience.

-- ZOOM: this virtual meeting software allows me to share my screen in a way that doesn’t have the “mirror” effect like the native screen share within Facebook LIVE
+- eCamm Live: this downloadable software allows me to share my screen in a way that doesn’t have the “mirror” effect like the native screen share within Facebook LIVE.

 - Tripod: nothing is worse than a shaky camera.
 Invest in a tripod and camera mount for a minimal cost.

 - Lighting: if you are planning to incorporate regular livestreams or video production, it may be time to get yourself a lighting kit to improve the quality of your final product.
 Large kits are perfect for larger shots, but you can also get smaller desktop versions if you plan to do mostly screen sharing videos.